Born in 1981 in Lansing, Michigan, USA

 2017

-Bathers, Alter Space, San Francisco, California, USA
+Bathers, Alter Space, San Francisco, USA

 group shows